Khoa Do

 Khoa Do (Đỗ Khoa, /vi/), is an Australian film director and screenwriter.
 He received the Young Australian of the Year Award in 2005.

 Early life and family

 The Do family left Vietnam in 1980 as Vietnamese refugees, fleeing Saigon by boat.
 At the age of 19 months, Khoa narrowly escaped death at the hands of Thai pirates.
 They arrived in Sydney in August 1980.
 Do received a scholarship to attend St Aloysius' College in Milsons Point, graduating in 1996.
 He studied Law and Arts at the University of Sydney.

 His brother is the comedian/author Anh Do.
-His mother Hien, played the role of Van Nguyen's mother, Kim, in Better Man (2013), a film which he produced but for which he also copped criticism from Nguyen's real mother, among others.
+His mother Hien, played the role of Van Nguyen's mother, Kim, in Better Man (2013), a film which he produced but for which he also received criticism from Nguyen's real mother, among others.

 Philanthropy

 Do has been active in helping the under-privileged in South Western Sydney, especially the Vietnamese community.
 While at university he worked as an English teacher and job-seeking-skills volunteer among the youth living in Cabramatta.
 In 2006, Do commenced voluntary work with disadvantaged kids at Cabramatta's Open Family Youth Social Services Centre, after being asked to teach film-making to "at risk" youths.